General applications

 - Legal test: the respondent applied to dismiss the complaint

-- Legal test: change to complaint is late
+- Legal test: new allegation is late

 How to change a complaint